A Survey on Self-play Methods in Reinforcement Learning

-Further research delves into the full football game rather than controlling only one player in the team.
-Team-PSRO~\cite{mcaleer2023team} extends PSRO~\cite{lanctot2017psro} to team games, demonstrating approximate TMECor~\cite{celli2018computational} and outperforming self-play in the 4v4 version of the full GRF.
-In the context of the 11v11 version of the full GRF, where the goalkeeper is rule-based controlled, TiKick~\cite{huang2021tikick} employs imitation learning to glean insights from data gathered by WeKick's self-play, resulting in a multi-agent AI through distributed offline RL.
-Moreover, Fictitious Cross-Play (FXP)~\cite{xu2023fictitious} proposes two populations: the main population and the counter population.
+Further research delves into the full football game rather than the simplified version.
+Team-PSRO~\citep{mcaleer2023team} extends PSRO series of self-play algorithms to team games, outperforming baselines in the 4v4 version of the full GRF.
+In the context of the 11v11 version, where the goalkeeper is rule-based controlled, TiKick~\citep{huang2021tikick} utilizes vanilla self-play to collect samples and then employs imitation learning.
+Fictitious Cross-Play (FXP)~\citep{xu2023fictitious} proposes a new self-play method similar to AlphaStar~\citep{vinyals2019grandmaster}.
+It introduces two populations: the main population and the counter population.
 Policies in the counter population improve solely by cross-playing with policies in the main population as opponents, while policies in the main population engage in playing with policies from both populations.
-FXP achieves a win rate of over 94\% against TiKick in the 11v11 version of the full GRF.
-TiZero~\cite{lin2023tizero}, a follow-up to TiKick, combines curriculum learning with FSP and PFSP~\cite{vinyals2019grandmaster} to avoid expert data reliance, achieving a higher TrueSkill rating~\cite{herbrich2006trueskill} than TiKick.
+FXP achieves a win rate of over 94\% against TiKick.
+TiZero~\citep{lin2023tizero}, a follow-up to TiKick, combines curriculum learning with FP and PFSP~\citep{vinyals2019grandmaster} to avoid expert data reliance, achieving a higher TrueSkill rating~\citep{herbrich2006trueskill} than TiKick.